naxionthinking/USCS-Sample-Prep/ReadMe.md

 - The scripts also output csv files that need to be emailed to project managers.
   - See the `Folder Structure` section to see what is outputted.
-- The HTML file does not include any of the code, but it does currently include the instructions of how to use the script, which does look a little odd when the code is not included.
-Knowing who the audience is for the output can help me tailor the information that is provided.

-I can also add more descriptive statements for the outputs, such as

-> "Currently checking if the observed frequencies of each cell code match the requested frequencies:"

->   "SUCCESS: Observed and requested frequencies match for the cell codes"